Geriatric Mental Health Care And Psychiatry

 What are geriatric psychiatrists?

-Geriatric psychiatry is a field of medicine focused on addressing the mental health needs of older adults or the eldery—a demographic usually defined as individuals 65 and older.
-When it comes to treating geriatric patients, there are some key points that healthcare professionals may need to consider.
+Geriatric psychiatry is a field of medicine focused on addressing the mental health needs of older adults or the elderly—a demographic usually defined as individuals 65 and older.
+When treating geriatric patients, there are a few aspects of health that healthcare professionals often consider.
 Older individuals may not be able to take an active role in their mental health treatment.
-These geriatric patients also may require differing amounts of support or assistance from other people in their life, which might include their family or medical staff.
+These geriatric patients also may require differing amounts of support or assistance from other people in their lives, which might include their family or medical staff.

 Regardless of the specific challenges they may face, many older individuals require a tailored form of health treatment that addresses their mental, physical, emotional, and social needs.
 A geriatric psychiatrist may work with an individual’s primary care provider, therapist, and other professionals to create a multi-faceted treatment mental health plan.
 They can also work with an older adult’s family members, who may play an important role in improving mental health care outcomes.